Enable everyone in your organization to access their data in the cloud — no code required.

-The CData Python Connector for OData enables you to create ETL applications and pipelines for OData services in Python with petl.
+Create ETL applications and real-time data pipelines for OData services in Python with petl.

 The rich ecosystem of Python modules lets you get to work quickly and integrate your systems more effectively.
 With the CData Python Connector for OData and the petl framework, you can build OData-connected applications and pipelines for extracting, transforming, and loading OData services.
 This article shows how to connect to OData with the CData Python Connector and use petl and pandas to extract, transform, and load OData services.